Qiang-Zou/Qiang-Zou.github.io/_pages/about.md

 March 2026.
 One paper accepted by the prestigious conference of SIGGRAPH (journal track).

 Dec.
 2025.
-Serving on the Editorial Board of the prestigious journal of Computer-Aided Design.
+Received the prestigious Lu Zeng-Yong CAD&CG High-Tech Award — First Prize (1 recipient/year)

-Nov.
+Oct.
 2025.
-Received the prestigious Lu Zeng-Yong CAD&CG High-Tech Award — First Prize (1 recipient/year)
+Serving on the Editorial Board of the prestigious journal of Computer-Aided Design.

 July 2025.
 One paper accepted by the prestigious journal of ASME Trans.
 JMD.